markusvankempen/NeoPixel-SantaHat/README.md

 - [Christmas Hat](https://www.amazon.ca/Confortable-Velvet-Christmas-Favors-Adults/dp/B07G44K67L)
 - [You may also want to add Capacitor , Diode and resistor](https://www.mathworks.com/matlabcentral/mlc-downloads/downloads/submissions/64467/versions/2/previews/html/NeoPixelExample_Basic.html) to be proper

-Of course we will need some soldering iron and tools.
+Of course we will need some soldering iron and tools etc.

 You can find these parts on the internet at various place like AliExpress or Amazon etc.

 ![](/images/PXL_20201205_210550338.jpg)

-I started building the prototype on a bread board 1st and than fitted it into the had
+I started building the prototype on a bread board 1st and than fit it into the hat.